European Broadband Awards 2019

 European Broadband Awards 2017

 49 projects applied by the deadline of 7 September 2017.
-The projects were assessed by a jury composed of experts in broadband who selected the 15 finalists and the five winners.
-The European Commissioner for Regional Policy Corina Crețu and Commissioner for Agriculture & Rural Development, Phil Hogan awarded the five winners at the Award Ceremony on 20 November 2017 and their projects were showcased at the Broadband Days in Brussels.
-The winners and finalists are featured in the good practices database of Broadband Europe.
+The projects were assessed by a jury of broadband experts, who selected the 15 finalists and the five winners.
+The European Commissioner for Regional Policy Corina Crețu and Commissioner for Agriculture & Rural Development, Phil Hogan awarded the winners at the Award Ceremony on 20 November 2017 and their projects were showcased at the Broadband Days in Brussels.
 The video interviews with the five winners are available online.

 European Broadband Awards 2016